Group-8-MSBA/MSBA-SWIRE-CAPSTONE-PROJECT_GROUP_8/README.md

    - Quantified the financial impact of downtimes by analyzing actual work minutes lost and categorizing planned versus unplanned maintenance events.

 4. **Predictive Modeling:**
-   - Implemented **Kaplan-Meier survival analysis** and **Cox proportional hazards modeling** to estimate time-to-failure for high-risk equipment.
+   - Implemented Kaplan-Meier survival analysis and Cox proportional hazards modeling to estimate time-to-failure for high-risk equipment.
-   - Applied **ARIMA time-series forecasting** to predict maintenance needs based on seasonal and historical trends.
+   - Applied ARIMA time-series forecasting to predict maintenance needs based on seasonal and historical trends.

 5. **Business Recommendations:**
-   - Transitioned from reactive to **proactive maintenance** strategies.
+   - A transition from reactive to proactive maintenance strategies would be better.
-   - Optimized **inventory planning** to ensure the availability of critical spare parts.
+   - Optimized inventory planning to ensure the availability of critical spare parts.
-   - Prioritized **seasonal maintenance** activities to address peak breakdown periods.
+   - Prioritized seasonal maintenance activities to address peak breakdown periods.

 6. **Strategic Results:**
    - Identified actionable insights to reduce unplanned breakdowns by 70%.